jlevy/lft/lft.md

 If we wish for LLMs to improve human rationality and our ability to work together, we need more tools that make complex tasks feel like easy steps.

-That's why it makes sense to build tools that make individual steps more powerful, so larger, human processes accelerate over time.
+That’s why it makes sense to build tools that make individual steps more powerful, so larger, human processes accelerate over time.

 In software, big ideas often must be realized from practical, concrete pieces.

 Typically there are two opposite pitfalls when building software:

-- *Under-engineering (inadequate up-front design)*: This is when you don't plan ahead and just building a tool, realizing it doesn't work as hoped, but then getting stuck because the complexity of the software is too high to change it.
+- *Under-engineering (inadequate up-front design)*: This is when you don’t plan ahead and just building a tool, realizing it doesn’t work as hoped, but then getting stuck because the complexity of the software is too high to change it.
   This too little design and too much technical debt.

-- *Over-engineering (too much up-front design)*: This is the opposite, which is that you're so afraid of inadequate design that you design a much more complex architecture—but then it ships too slow and it too might not work as hoped.
+- *Over-engineering (too much up-front design)*: This is the opposite, which is that you’re so afraid of inadequate design that you design a much more complex architecture—but then it ships too slow and it too might not work as hoped.
   This is too much design without testing and learning.
   This is common among engineers of moderate experience and was called by Fred Brooks